top of page

 Section 2.04 Eligibility

-2.No CCBC member will be eligible for any tournament prizes, awards, and total weight calculations until his/her annual dues are paid in full and up-to-date.
+1.No CCBC member will be eligible for any tournament prizes, awards, and total weight calculations until his/her annual dues are paid in full and up to date.

 Section 2.05 Reinstatement

-1.If an ex-member wishes to rejoin the CCBC he/she must again comply with all provisions of above sections 1, 2, and 3.
+1.If an ex-member wishes to rejoin the CCBC he/she must again comply with all provisions of section 2.04

 Section 2.06 Revocation of CCBC Membership